 Ciarrocca will likely resign in the coming weeks in order to assume his judgeship.
 The resignation comes with six months remaining in Ciarrocca's second term on the Council.
 No timetable for his resignation has been announced.

 Town Republicans will also need to select a replacement for Ciarrocca on the November ballot.
-Ciarrocca dropped his bid for a third term last week following his nomination.
+Ciarrocca last week following his nomination.
 Assemblyman Jon Bramnick, the town Republican chairman, said the interim councilmember will likely be the candidate for the full term.
 The replacement candidate will face off against Democrat Matt Sontz and independent Greg Kasko.

 Ciarrocca's confirmation also opens up two plum positions on the Town Council.
 Ciarrocca has served as finance committee chairman and acting mayor.
 Mayor Andy Skibitsky has not indicated who will replace Ciarrocca in the two posts.
 Councilman Sam Della Fera is the finance committee vice chairman and Councilwoman Joann Neylan is the town's alternate acting mayor.

 The acting mayor's position includes presiding over Council meetings in Skibitsky's absence, along with performing any of the mayor's duties in the mayor's absence.
 These duties include overseeing town government, signing and vetoing ordinances, performing ceremonial responsibilities, conducting weddings and civil unions and quelling disturbances to the peace.
-As alternate acting mayor, Neylan has filled in several times in the absence of Skibitsky and Ciarrocca.
+As alternate acting mayor, Neylan has in the absence of Skibitsky and Ciarrocca.